akchaud5/Assignment-5/OnlineStoreApp/README.md

 ## Contributors
 - Ayush Chaudhary: Primary developer
 - Bryan Ambrose: Contributed to ZipcodeVerifierService and AgeVerificationService
-- Nilesh Kumar: Contributed to TaxCalculatorService and LastViewedProductService
+- Nilay Kumar: Contributed to TaxCalculatorService and LastViewedProductService